MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/finance-insights/configure-for-fin-insites.md

    - After Key Vault is created, select it in the list, and then select **Secrets**.
    - Select **Generate/Import**.
    - In the **Create a secret** dialog box, in the **Upload options** field, select **Manual**.
    - Enter a name for the secret.
-Make a note of the name, because you will have to provide it later.
+Make a note of the name, because you'll have to provide it later.
    - In the value field, enter the connection string that you obtained from the storage account in the previous procedure.
    - Select **Enabled**, and then select **Create**.
 The secret is created and added to Key Vault.
    - Go to the Key Valut Overview and note the DNS Name.